Open-Vocabulary Object-Goal Navigation by Generalizing Semantic Mapping with Dense CLIP: Conclusion

 \section{Conclusion}

-In this paper, we introduced \emph{OVExp}, a novel modular framework that leverages Vision-Language Models (VLMs) for learning-based open-vocabulary exploration.
-Our approach encodes RGB-D observations with VLMs and project them onto top-down high-dimensional semantic maps, providing a richer contextual representation for generalized object-oriented navigation.
-Specifically, a novel transferable vision and language mapping strategy is designed to ensure efficient training, relying on the visual-language feature alignment ability of VLMs.
-Based on this strategy, we train a goal-conditioned exploration policy with language-based maps and change to the vision-based maps during inference.
-The overall design contributes to a flexible framework which can not only process multi-modality goals but can also generalize to diverse object goals and scenes.
-Experiments on the zero-shot object goal navigation, cross-dataset object goal navigation and the cross-modality instance-image goal navigation, verify the generalization ability and robustness of \emph{OVExp}.
+In this paper, we introduced \emph{OVExp}, a novel modular framework that leverages Dense CLIP models and semantic mapping for open-vocabulary exploration.
+Our approach encodes RGB-D observations with VLMs and project them onto high-dimensional semantic maps.
+Specifically, a novel cross-modal transfer on semantic mapping strategy is designed to ensure efficient training with aligned visual-language features.
+We train a goal-conditioned exploration policy with only text information and change to the vision-based maps during inference.
+The overall design contributes to a flexible framework which can not only process multi-modality maps and goals but also generalize to diverse goals.

-\textbf{Limitations and Negative Societal Impacts.} While \emph{OVExp} demonstrates generalization across objects, modalities, and scenes, the current version mainly focuses on the object-centric and single-goal navigation tasks.
-It lacks the ability to handle complex language-based navigation instructions, which may require further assistance from LLMs.
-We believe that achieving human-like navigation in the complex world necessitates the end-to-end learning with both VLMs and LLMs.
-The deployment of such navigation systems may also raise several societal concerns.
-Advanced navigation technologies could be misused for surveillance purposes, potentially infringing on individual privacy.
-Furthermore, the reliance on extensive visual and language datasets may inadvertently reinforce existing biases present in the data, leading to unfair treatment or discrimination.